Composite GEFRI Score

 Country profile

-Uneven scores across dimensions highlight areas that need targeted coordination.
+Uneven scores across dimensions show where readiness conditions are less aligned.
 High internet adoption enables broad participation in digital learning and innovation.
 Strong tertiary enrollment expands future talent pipelines and strengthens national innovation potential.

 A large research workforce accelerates experimentation, technology adoption, and applied innovation.
 Policy and regulatory teams coordinate effectively, keeping reforms aligned and providing the stability needed for long-term educational planning.
 Gender parity across secondary pathways reflects sustained commitment to equitable participation.